Dutch election winner Geert Wilders is an anti-Islam firebrand known as the Dutch Donald Trump

-Now Geert Wilders has won a massive victory in a Dutch election and is in pole position to form the next governing coalition and possibly become the Netherlands’ next prime minister.
+Now Geert Wilders has won a massive victory in a Dutch election and is in pole position to form the next ruling coalition and possibly become the Netherlands’ next prime minister.

 An exit poll revealing his landslide appeared to take even 60-year-old political veteran Wilders by surprise.